-Rollins' EMPH program prides itself on being a truly interactive program.
-The required on-campus sessions are critical to building a community of learners for the EMPH program.
-These three-day sessions at the beginning and end of each semester allow students to learn in a face-to-face environment and to build a cohort and collaborative feel for the program.
+The Rollins EMPH program prides itself on being a truly interactive program.
+The required on-campus sessions are critical to building a community of learners within the EMPH program.
+These three-day sessions at the beginning and end of each semester allow students to learn in a face-to-face environment and to build a cohort of public health colleagues.

 However, collaboration is not only for the on-campus sessions.
-Using the Canvas learning management system, instructors work closely with our top-notch instructional design team to ensure that the online portion of each course in the interim 12 weeks is also highly interactive.
-Instructional methods include a mix of readings, videos, annotated presentations, online lab sessions, and live (virtual) office hours to ensure that students get the most out of the instructional portions of each course.
-Students are also expected to participate in weekly discussion board postings in which they synthesize the readings and course information for the week.
+Using the Canvas learning management system, instructors work closely with our exclusive instructional design team to ensure that the online portion of each course is also highly interactive.
+Instructional methods include a mix of readings, videos, annotated presentations, online lab sessions, and live (virtual) office hours to ensure that students maximize their online learning experience.

 Access to Leaders in the Field

 EMPH faculty members are a mix of traditional academics and experts practicing in the field.
-This means fantastic networking opportunities for our EMPH students within their field of choice.
+This means fantastic networking opportunities for EMPH students within their field of choice.
 Our faculty members include highly-respected professionals including academic researchers, clinicians (physicians, nurses), epidemiologists, health educators, informaticians, public health researchers, and health department administrators.

 The applied practice experience (APE) and integrative learning experience also offer EMPH students the opportunity to work closely with practitioners and faculty and their large network of experts in the field.